artela-network/artela-docs/docs/develop/validate/Delegators/index.md

 **NOTE: It is more secure to perform this action on an offline computer**
 :::

-To restore an account using a fundraiser mnemonic and store the associated encrypted private key on a computer, use the following command:
+To restore an account mnemonic and store the associated encrypted private key on a computer, use the following command:

 ```bash
 artelad keys add <yourKeyName> --recover